Toowoomba City, Queensland: Shopping

 Toowoomba City contains two significant shopping centres, presently under the same ownership.
 Grand Central Shopping Centre, with a GLA of 46000 m2, contains the region's only Myer store, as well as a Coles, Target and 145 specialty stores.
 Garden Town Shopping Centre, across Gowrie Creek and containing a GLA of 12434 m2 (2009), contains a Supa IGA supermarket, Best & Less and Lincraft along with 40 other stores.
 Both are currently owned by QIC, following its acquisition of Garden Town in January 2009 from Aspen Group, they are now being redeveloped to join together via a two level galleria to form one shopping centre.

 Two smaller centres, the Hooper Centre and a homeware centre, and street shopping along Ruthven Street round out the city centre's retail offerings.
 There is also a small shopping area on the corner of Ramsay and South streets called Southtown.
 It contains several eating places, supermarket, newsagent and Post Office.

 Transport

-Toowoomba City is situated at the intersection of the New England Highway and Warrego Highway, and contains Toowoomba railway station (the terminus of the Westlander service) and the city's bus interchange on Neil Street, from which various buses depart for the suburbs.
+Toowoomba City is situated at the intersection of the New England Highway and Warrego Highway, and contains Toowoomba railway station (the terminus of the Westlander service).
+The city's bus interchange is on Neil Street, from which various buses depart for the suburbs.
 Toowoomba also has a taxi facility available.

 Education

-Toowoomba North State School is a government primary (P-6) school for boys and girls located on the south-west corner of Mort and Taylor Streets.
+Toowoomba North State School is a government primary (Prep–6) school for boys and girls at 139 Mort Streeet (south-west corner with Taylor Street, 27.5565°S 151.9487°E).
+It includes a special education program.
 In 2015, the school had an enrolment of 157 students with 12 teachers (11 full-time equivalent).
+In 2018, the school had an enrolment of 142 students with 11 teachers (10 full-time equivalent) and 15 non-teaching staff (9 full-time equivalent).

-Holy Name Primary School is a Catholic primary (P-6) school for boys and girls operated in the Mercy tradition at 188 Bridge Street.
+Holy Name Primary School is a Catholic primary (Prep–6) school for boys and girls at 188 Bridge Street (27.5506°S 151.9467°E).
+It is a Mercy tradition school.
 In 2016, the school had an enrolment of 154 students with 12 teachers (10.3 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).
+In 2018, the school had an enrolment of 140 students with 11 teachers (10 full-time equivalent) and 9 non-teaching staff (5 full-time equivalent).

+There are no secondary schools in Toowoomba City.
+The nearest government secondary schools are: